AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Marking a restaurant as visited

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `mark 1` <br>
        Expected: The 1st restaurant is marked as visited.
 The output box shows the corresponding details of the marked restaurant.

 2. Missing index

-    * Prerequisites: None.
+    * Prerequisites: None.<br>

     1. Test case: `mark`<br>
        Expected: No restaurant is marked as visited.
 The output box will display an error message indicating an invalid command and the syntax for the mark command.

 3. Providing an invalid index

-    * Prerequisites: There is less than 100 restaurants in the current directory.
+    * Prerequisites: There is less than 100 restaurants in the current directory.<br>

     1. Test case: `mark 100`<br>
        Expected: No restaurant is marked as visited.
 The output box will display an error message indicating an invalid index is provided.